vaidashi/financial-data-pipeline/README.md

 # Financial Data Pipeline

-A real-time financial data monitoring system with predictive analytics, built with modern technologies for scalability and performance.
+A work in progress of a real-time financial data monitoring system with predictive analytics, built with modern technologies for scalability and performance.

 ## 🏗️ Architecture